On the Essence of Illinois-ness

 What Illinoisans—many of them still only a generation away from Europe—had in common was difference.
 Loyalties are local, even parochial, which is why the cultural identity of the state as a whole is fuzzy.
 Chicagoans not only have more in common with other big-city-ans than they do with non-urban Illinoisans, they feel they have more in common.
 The same is true of the state’s farmers, its Seventh Day Adventists, its socialists.
-As Marty put it, what is for the moment called diversity was nicely balanced in Illinois.
+Marty argues that the risks to the commonwealth of Us vs. Them politics are modest nonetheless.
+He noted that what is for the moment called diversity was nicely balanced in Illinois.
 Some groups have enjoyed dominance in their sphere, but the sheer number of them prevented the state’s polyglot society from mere tribalism.
 “There is too much dynamism, there are too many confusions,” he said, “to allow for radical simplifications of that murderous sort.”
+Twenty-some years later, that optimism seems less well-founded as small but significant minorities urge that Chicago be severed from the rest of the state or presume to exempt themselves from obeying laws passed by what they see as hostile majorities.

 Centrality Illinois is both victim and beneficiary of its geography.
 Its centrality was essential to its economic success in the 1800s, sitting as it did between the rich East and the resource-rich West.
-As long as the national economy depends on moving stuff by truck, train, or plane, most of the stuff that moves must still go through Illinois, which guarantees the state’s economic relevance (if not a dominance) as a point of distribution if not origin for many goods.
+As long as the national economy depends on moving stuff by truck, train, or plane, most of the stuff that moves must still go through Illinois, which guarantees the state’s economic relevance as a point of distribution if not origin for many goods.
 But geography presumably will matter less in a future in which products move by satellite and wire and in which more tangible goods come to Chicago from manufacturing capitals on newer, faraway frontiers.
-Poised as it is between the more energetic East and the more pleasant West, Illinois’ centrality now looks a lot like remoteness.
+Poised as it is between the more energetic East and the more pleasant West, Illinois’s centrality now looks a lot like remoteness.
 In either event its location will remain decisive to its identity.